KwokHing/Pencils-of-Promise/README.md

 # Data for A Cause - Pencils of Promise

-Goal: Visualising effectiveness of instruction in Ghana
+Goal: Visualising effectiveness of instruction in Ghana [data pre-processing work are not documented here yet]

-<b>1.
-Effectiveness of Teacher Support programming by analyzing changes within individual teachers' scores over time</b>
+<b><u>1.
+Effectiveness of Teacher Support programming by analyzing changes within individual teachers' scores over time</u></b>

 ![png](images/2.png)